AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 ## Coloring

-The easiest way to change the colors of the elements in Seat Maps is to use the data set.
-Just add the necessary fields to the objects representing points:
+The easiest way to change the colors of the Seat Maps elements is to use the data set.
+Just add the necessary fields to the objects that represent points:

 ```
 chart = anychart.seatMap([